 (3) For professional commercial use, log hours of operation to determine proper maintenance intervals.
 (7) Replace the anodes when they have been reduced to about one third their original size, or if they are crumbling.

-Lubricate more frequently when used in salt water.
-These items should be serviced by your servicing dealer, unless you have the proper tools and are mechanically proficient.
+(2) These items should be serviced by your servicing dealer, unless you have the proper tools and are mechanically proficient.
 Refer to the TOHATSU service manual for service procedures.